microsoft/semantic-kernel/docs/decisions/0021-aiservice-metadata.md

 ## Decision Drivers

 * We need a mechanism to store generic metadata for an `IAIService` instance.
-  * It will be the responsibility of the concrete `IAIService` instance to store the metadata that is relevant e.g., model id for OpenAI and HuggingFace AI services.
+  * It will be the responsibility of the concrete `IAIService` instance to store the metadata that is relevant e.g., model id for OpenAI and Hugging Face AI services.
 * We need to be able to iterate over the available `IAIService` instances.

 ## Considered Options